-Mid-tier value chain projects have a special funding set-aside (see below), and, as noted, USDA has decided they also receive priority ranking points.
-The definition of a value-added agricultural product includes an agricultural commodity or product aggregated and marketed as a locally-produced food product.
+Mid-tier value chain projects have a special funding

+set-aside (see below), and, as noted, USDA has decided they also receive priority ranking points.
+The definition of a value-added agricultural product includes an agricultural commodity or product aggregated and marketed as a locally-produced agricultural food product and/or one that is part of a mid-tier value chain.
 Mid-tier value chains assist farmers and ranchers who are too large or remote to substantially engage in marketing directly to consumers but too small to profitably engage in high volume, low margin raw commodity production.
 They are designed to capitalize on the increasing demand for high quality products from family farms adhering to strong environmental and social values.